Rowdy Planet

 It may be of some use to those upon whom the passion for philosophy has laid the compulsion to try to see things whole, to pursue perspective, unity and understanding through history in time.

-That event began an intimate obsession with history.
-A subject, dry with dates, names and artifact descriptions, that most of us hated in school, but one that manages to fascinate us given our perspectives as an adult.
 We started with the short, crisp, to-the-point yet a little Europe-biased Ernst Gombrich’s History of the World.
 We poured through Susan Bauer’s History of the World series.
-We obsessed over the Durant books, The Story of Civilization, that documents 110 centuries of human history in 11 volumes, not remembering most of it, but appreciating every word of it.
-The Travels of Ibn Batuta.
+We obsessed over the Durant books, The Story of Civilization, that documents 110 centuries of human history in 11 volumes – not remembering most of it, but appreciating every word of it.
+The fascinating glimpsed through The Travels of Ibn Batuta.
 Mark Kurlansky’s Salt, A World history.
-The Encyclopedia of World Maps as drawn over the centuries.
+The Encyclopedia of World Maps as drawn over the centuries as a reflection of our human understanding of the world.
 Anything and everything we could find.

 This also began our obsession with visiting the places where history was created.
 To touch and feel the walls, the stones, the statues.
 To feel the bitter cold of a January evening in Auschwitz or the searing heat at the Battle of Thermopylae in August.
 To listen to the locals unearth the myths that might have been reality at some point in time.
 To stand frozen in space-time wondering how time itself has transpired through humanity and its deeds.